Greek Life at CUNY

 In contrast to criticism, equity, and proper representation efforts are ΚΦA’s priorities.
 Weiner explains how her sorority makes an effort to be inclusive.

-“Everyone deserves to be represented in Greek life no matter what,” said Weiner.
-“Our sorority continues to educate others about various holidays and aspects of cultures that people may not know about.”
+“Everyone deserves to be represented in Greek life no matter what,” she said.
+“Our sorority continues to educate others about various holidays and aspects of cultures that people may not know about,” said Weiner.

 Weiner explained learning about a person’s identity brings you closer to that person and creates bonds of sisterhood in ΚΦA.

-“Kappa Phi Alpha has continued to help me push myself not only in school but outside of it,” said Weiner.
-“Our sorority helps sisters gain experience through internships and job offers due to networking with other sisters.”
+“Kappa Phi Alpha has continued to help me push myself not only in school but outside of it,” she said.
+“Our sorority helps sisters gain experience through internships and job offers due to networking with other sisters,” said Weiner

 The opportunity to form lifelong communal bonds does not stop at sororities, Bhatia revealed why he pledged to TKE.